 The Old Gaol (ref.P20/V0076/LB): there is a proposal to turn an empty unit behind 27 Bridge St (the former Abingdon Bridge building) into a dentist’s surgery.
 We have not objected to this, but have asked the VWHDC to ensure that the developers are not allowed to damage the visual appearance of the building from on or across the river (at present it is an attractive glass-fronted building).
 We have also asked for assurances that the arrangements for public access along the riverside path to the garden will be maintained; many of our members will remember that these were secured after extensive community pressure as part of the original planning approval for the Old Gaol conversion.

-(While looking into this application we also enquired about the proposed Café/Bar in the original Old Gaol building: we were concerned that work on it had been stopped for many months.
+While looking into this application we also enquired about the proposed Café/Bar in the original Old Gaol building: we were concerned that work on it had been stopped for many months.
 We have been given assurances that the problems leading to the delay have now been resolved, work should start again soon and it will be open later this year.
 We are also worried that unless a restaurant tenant can be found for the vacant space at 27 Bridge Street, a proposal may come forward for an alternative use and that would mean that, apart from Costa, none of the main Bridge Street frontage would contribute to town vitality.
 We will be keeping a close eye on that.

 North Abingdon developments: we were pleased to see that the VWHDC recently requested the withdrawal of an application (ref.
 P18/V2180/FUL) to build 61 houses on a small plot of land in northwest Abingdon (known locally as the Circus Field) on the grounds of a lack of amenity space around individual houses.
 If the application had not been withdrawn, it would have been refused.
 This is a good start – long may it continue.
 There has been nothing further on the other two developments along Dunmore Road.

 Smaller proposals: there have been several proposals for squeezing more properties into plots along Ock St. The two most recent are at nos 36 and 39.
 The former did not seem to us to have significant heritage impact so we did not object.
-However, the application was refused by VWHDC for a number of reasons, but a revised version has now been submitted and we are looking at it.
+The application was refused by VWHDC for a number of reasons, but a revised version has now been submitted and we are looking at it.
 The latter (ref.
 P19/V3185/FUL) backs directly on to the Conservation Area and we have objected not only because of the impact on that, but also because of the cramped nature of the accommodation proposed, the absence of any affordable housing and the impact on traffic.
 The VWHDC Conservation officer has strongly objected on heritage grounds and the Highways Department has said it would require strict conditions both during construction and once occupied.